Skip to content

 Routing

 2. Route the crystal.
-Keep XTAL1 and XTAL2 traces short and parallel, away from other signals.
-This is the most noise-sensitive part of the circuit.
+Keep XTAL1 and XTAL2 traces short and parallel on B.Cu, directly under the chip pads, away from other signals.
+This is the most noise-sensitive part of the circuit, do not let other signals run between or under it.

 3. Route ISP signals.
 MISO, MOSI, SCK, and RESET from the MCU to the ISP header.
 Keep them reasonably short.

-4. Route remaining signals.
+5. Route remaining signals.
 Connect the LEDs, reset button, and pin headers.
-The interactive router (press X and click pads) will push existing traces out of the way.
+The interactive router (Route > Route Single Track, or X, then click pads) will push existing traces out of the way.

 • Unconnected pads (missed a trace)